 My Tips for making these the best Easter buns

-- Make sure your yeast isn’t past its expiry date and is active.
+- Make sure your yeast isn’t past its expiry date and is active – to ensure it will make the bread dough rise.

 - Use spices that are in their best before date.
 If they aren’t then their flavour won’t be as strong, and you won’t get such a flavourful spicy Easter bun.